Artist: Hana Rafee

-This 1-year multidisciplinary art project is created, led and curated by Meghna Bhat, Ph.D., one of the 45 grant recipients of the Seeding Creativity Art Grant in Sacramento, CA. Eligible participants will be invited to be a part of virtual and in-person storytelling workshops or interviews to learn, strengthen or share their stories about healing or health.
+This 1-year multidisciplinary art project is created, led and curated by Meghna Bhat, Ph.D., one of the 45 grant recipients of the Seeding Creativity Art Grant in Sacramento, CA. Eligible participants were invited to be a part of virtual and in-person storytelling workshops or interviews to learn, strengthen or share their stories about healing or health.

 With your beautiful contributions, we will build on the existing work being done by leaders, advocates, storytellers, survivors, community members, and organizations working with the larger South Asian diasporas.
 At the same time, we hope to create a uniquely safe, inclusive, and intentional space to have these conversations, thus building empathy and bridging the gaps across generations, one story at a time!
 The objective is to diversify and shift the narratives about one’s health, healing, body, and identity journey for South Asian immigrants, refugees, and asylum-seekers.